ComScore

 A sheet pan cake that’s ready in less than an hour will always beat out a complicated pie recipe.
 (Sorry to all the gorgeous lattice crusts out there.)
 Plus, who can deny that tangy, sweet apple cider frosting?

-• Time Commitment: 4 hours, 25 minutes (includes chilling)
+• Time Commitment: 4 hours and 25 minutes (includes chilling)

-• Why We Love It: make ahead, beginner-friendly, <10 ingredients
+• Why I Love It: make ahead, beginner-friendly, <10 ingredients

 • Serves: 30

-Whether you forgot to make dessert or save room for dessert, these impossibly simple, just-rich-enough truffles have your back.
+Whether you forgot to make dessert or simply save room for dessert (the biscuits get me every time), these impossibly simple, just-rich-enough truffles have your back.
+Be sure to give them plenty of time to chill before serving.

-• Why We Love It: crowd-pleaser, vegan, gluten free, make ahead
+• Why I Love It: crowd-pleaser, vegan, gluten free, make ahead

 • Serves: 10